SharkSnack/shiren-6/content/dungeons/yamakagashi-pass.md

   </tr>
 </table>

-Post-game dungeon that's kind of like a bite-sized version of a classic unidentified items dungeon.<br/>All items besides incenses are found unidentified, and all floors except for 13F have dark hallways.<br/>In addition to a pretty relentless monster table, there's also a tougher boss fight waiting at the end.<br/>Overall, this dungeon has gained some notoriety online due to its difficulty for reasons listed below.<br/>If you're struggling to clear the dungeon, rest assured that you're definitely not alone.
+Postgame dungeon that's kind of like a bite-sized version of a classic unidentified items dungeon.<br/>All items besides incenses are found unidentified, and all floors except for 13F have dark hallways.<br/>In addition to a pretty relentless monster table, there's also a tougher boss fight waiting at the end.<br/>Overall, this dungeon has gained some notoriety online due to its difficulty for reasons listed below.<br/>If you're struggling to clear the dungeon, rest assured that you're definitely not alone.

 # Strategy